 1. What is the ability to use the same function for different types known as?

-Polytype.
+Polytype

-Polymorphism.
+Polymorphism

-Multiple inheritance.
+Multiple inheritance

-Subclassing.
+Subclassing

-2. Which of the following is correct regarding types of data can the len function be applied to in Python?
+2. Which of the following is correct regarding types of data the len function can be applied to in Python?

-List but not tuples.
+List but not tuples

-List, tuples, dictionaries but not sets.
+List, tuples, dictionaries but not sets

-List and dictionaries but not ranges or strings.
+List and dictionaries but not ranges or strings

-List, tuples, dictionaries, sets, strings, ranges.
+List, tuples, dictionaries, sets, strings, and ranges

 3. Suppose that in an inheritance hierarchy of classes in Python, A is a subclass of B and B is a subclass of C. A method area() is defined in C and A. If an object b of class B invokes b.area(), the area method defined in which class will be invoked ?

-A.
+A

-B.
+B

-C.
+C

-Both A and C.
+Both A and C

 Summary

-In this Unit, we covered important data structures like Stacks, Queues, Heaps and Graphs.
+In this unit, we covered important data structures like stacks, queues, heaps, and graphs.

-Stacks are structures following LIFO paradigm.
-Main operations for a stack are the PUSH and the POP.
-The PUSH operation involves addition of an element to the top of the stack.
-The POP operation involves removal of an element from the top of the stack.
+Stacks are structures following the LIFO paradigm.
+The main operations for a stack are the PUSH and the POP.
+The PUSH operation involves the addition of an element to the top of the stack.
+The POP operation involves the removal of an element from the top of the stack.
 They can be implemented using linked lists or arrays.
 We proposed an implementation using Python lists.
-Stacks are useful in many algorithms including parentheses matching in expressions, matching tags in HTML and supporting stack frames to process function calls.
+Stacks are useful in many algorithms including parentheses matching in expressions, matching tags in HTML, and supporting stack frames to process function calls.

-Queues are FIFO structures which support operations of enqueue to add elements at the end of the queue and deque to remove them from the front.
+Queues are FIFO structures that support operations of enqueue to add elements at the end of the queue and deque to remove them from the front.
 We proposed an implementation using Python lists.
 Queues are useful in BFS and many scheduling algorithms.

-Heaps are used in Heapsort and also for implementing priority queues.
-They come in two varieties: MAX-Heap and MIN-Heap.
+Heaps are used in Heapsort and for implementing priority queues.
+They come in two varieties: MAX-heap and MIN-heap.
 The basic operations supported include returning the maximum or minimum in O(1) time and removing the same in O(log n) time.
-The Heap also supports an addition of a new element in O(log n) time.
+The heap also supports an addition of a new element in O(log n) time.

-Graphs are a fundamental data structure used for modeling computer networks, social networks, communication networks, road networks and biological networks to name a few.
+Graphs are a fundamental data structure used for modeling relationships such as computer networks, social networks, communication networks, road networks, and biological networks.

-We considered ADTs, objects and classes as fundamental tools to implement abstraction in Object Oriented Programming.
+We considered ADTs, objects, and classes as fundamental tools to implement abstraction in object-oriented programming.
 Inheritance adds a powerful feature to object-oriented programming which facilitates modular and hierarchical organization.
 This enables us to define new classes based on the existing class.
-We studied polymorphism as an important vehicle that supports Object Oriented Programming.
-We saw examples in Python where support for polymorphism exists for both built-in types as well as for user defined classes.
+We studied polymorphism as an important concept in object-oriented programming.
+We saw examples in Python where support for polymorphism exists for both built-in types as well as for user-defined classes.

 Unit 3 – Algorithm Design

-Study Goals
+Unit Learning Objectives

-On completion of this unit, you will be able to …
+On completion of this unit, you will be able to:

-… use iteration and recursion to generate repetition in programs.
+use iteration and recursion to generate repetition in programs,

-… design algorithms using basic algorithm design paradigms.
+design algorithms using basic algorithm design paradigms,

-… prove correctness of programs.
+prove the correctness of programs,

-… apply program verification and testing methodologies.
+apply program verification and testing methodologies,

-… understand formal analysis of algorithms, notations, and complexity classes.
+understand formal analysis of algorithms, notations, and complexity classes.

 3. Algorithm Design